Join the Newsletter to Keep Reading

 - A series of distinct goods or services that are substantially the same and that have the same pattern of transfer to the customer.

-A series of distinct goods or services have the same pattern of transfer if both of the following are met:
+A series of distinct goods or services have the same pattern of transfer if it meets both of the following:

 The next question is how do we know whether the goods or services promised in the contract are distinct?
-For this, IFRS 15 states that a good or service is distinct if both of the following criteria are met:
+For this, IFRS 15 states that a good or service is distinct if it meets both of the following criteria:

 This means that the good or service could be used, consumed or sold for an amount that is greater than scrap value or held in a way that generates economic benefits.